julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 ---

-# Domain almost as old as epidemiology ..
+# Domain is quite old ..

 .. but has only become a thing in recent years!